ARTbio/startbio/docs/AnalyseGenomes_2024/Loading_data_in_galaxy.md

 #### 4. Uncompress datasets

-:warning: [_Section 4 should be optionnal_, see with Stéphane, I do not think it is necessary, but he's the boss !]
+:warning: Section 4 is optional because Galaxy is managing transparently file decompression when necessary.

 At this stage, we have uploaded small RNA and RNA sequencing datasets as `fastqsanger.gz`.
 To simplify the subsequent analyzes we are going to uncompress all these datasets, whose